Headless (band)

 Headless is an Italian hard rock band, founded in 1996 in Avezzano by Walter Cianciusi.
 Their music is characterized by the fusion of AOR and progressive metal.
 After having released an E.P. and a full-length album in 2000 the band suspended any recording or live activity.
 The turn of the events arrives in 2011 with a new line-up including Göran Edman (former Yngwie Malmsteen band) and Scott Rockenfield (Queensrÿche).

 After releasing the Growing Apart album in 2013 Headless toured Europe extensively opening for big acts like Fates Warning, Skid Row, Queensrÿche and Candlemass.

 The successful tour ensured a contract with the Danish label Mighty Music.
 A new album entitled Melt The Ice Away arrived in 2016, followed by a European tour with Angra, Bonfire and Tygers of Pan Tang.

 In 2020 the band announced a new line-up including Martin Helmantel of Elegy (band) on bass.
-The new studio effort Square One is out now via M-Theory Audio.
+The studio effort Square One was then released in September 2021 via M-Theory Audio.

+The band has been a consistent live presence on European stages, performing alongside Geoff Tate during the 2023 Square One tour.
+When not onstage with Headless, band leader Walter Cianciusi is usually touring with the metal legend David Ellefson, founding member of Megadeth.

+A new Headless album - Transitional Objects - has been released in August 2025, presenting more prominent progressive elements.